Gateway Commercial Finance

 Components needed to calculate the Z Score:

-The Z Score is calculated by multiplying each of several financial ratios by an appropriate coefficient and then summing the results.
+The Z Score is calculated by multiplying several financial ratios by an appropriate coefficient and then summing the results.
 The ratios rely on the following financial measures.
-Use balance sheet figures from the end of the reporting period for all Z Score calculations.
+(Use balance sheet figures from the end of the reporting period for all Z Score calculations.)

 IMPORTANT: exclude commas or decimal values